Nagato35/acmp-solutions/README.md

 # acmp-solutions
-Here are solutions for issues on acmp.ru
+Here are solutions for assignments on acmp.ru
+All the code is written in Python.